-Going through the VR and actually feeling like I’m physically in [the store] and making those decisions, it makes me feel very comfortable going straight to the sales floor because I’ve already done it.-A Walmart associate
+Going through the VR and actually feeling like I’m physically in [the store] and making those decisions, it makes me feel very comfortable going straight to the sales floor because I’ve already done it.

 Retailers continue to adjust to rapidly changing standards for workplace and customer safety.
-VR training is an excellent way to train associates on hygiene and sanitation practices because it offers a safe environment to experience situations without risk.
+Using VR for retail health and safety training is an excellent way to train associates on hygiene and sanitation practices because it offers a safe environment to experience situations without risk.

 Rolling out new processes

 Ever-evolving circumstances require new processes and/or equipment that associates must learn.
 With VR training in the workplace, associates get hands-on learning to practice performing the new process and using new equipment, which shortens their time to proficiency and doesn’t require trainers to travel nationwide.
 More importantly, associates are on the floor contributing sooner because training times are significantly reduced – in some cases, from an entire day down to 15 minutes.

 Plant safety training at major US food processor